Frequently asked questions for VRC and VEXU:

 e) Game Objects

-We recommend these kits that contain game objects to help with practicing for VEX In The Zone.
+We recommend these Turning Point game and field element kits that contain game objects to help with practicing for the challenge.

 4- How can we wire several motors to the same port ?